yoasif/yoasif.github.io/_posts/2023-05-03-with-its-API-update-reddit-should-start-paying-its-users.markdown

 While that hasn't led to any big shakeup in social media moderation -- imagine Reddit moderators organizing to demand pay, for example - it is worth recognizing just how valuable this type of labor is.
 Reddit would not be nearly as valuable to the AI companies if the platform was filled with spam and abuse -- if the platform wasn't so well curated.

-Beyond that, the site itself would not be as pleasurable for people to congregate on to share their own content if the moderators were not curating the "space" and culture of the online communities they moderate -- as Hanlin Li, a doctoral candidate at Northwestern University who led the research [stated](https://www.nytimes.com/2022/06/28/technology/online-moderators-compensation.html):
+Beyond that, the site itself would not be as pleasurable for people to congregate on to share their own content if the moderators were not curating the "space" and culture of the online communities they moderate -- as Hanlin Li, a doctoral candidate at Northwestern University who led the research [said](https://www.nytimes.com/2022/06/28/technology/online-moderators-compensation.html):

 >“We want to make people understand that the discussions on Reddit don’t just emerge.
 It’s because these moderators are working to actively shape the communities.
 This is substantial labor that is subsidizing Reddit.”

 ### Other Social Media

 Other social media has solved the problem of non-payment of social media contributions by&hellip; paying them.
 YouTube is likely the biggest and most prominent example, and they are [very open](https://www.youtube.com/howyoutubeworks/product-features/monetization/) about how it works.
-It is clearly not impossible for social media platforms to pay creators for the content that they produce.
+It is clearly possible for social media platforms to pay creators for the content that they produce.

 ## The Status Quo

-Reddit users may not previously have been aware that the AI products that they have been reading about and possibly even discussing on Reddit were trained with the content that they themselves had produced.
+Reddit users may not previously have been aware that the AI products that they have been reading about (and possibly even discussing) on Reddit were trained with the content that they themselves had produced.

 Reddit *themselves* may not have known that AI platforms had been replicating Reddit user data into the <abbr title="Large language model">LLM</abbr> datasets -- it seems to me that if they *had* known, they would not be complaining about it today and introducing a paid API.

 Unfortunately, that leaves the userbase in a strange place.

-Unlike content creators on YouTube, who have access to control monetization of their content, and to earn money for their labor, Reddit provides no facility to users to disable monetization (all Reddit comments and posts are monetized) or to share in the takings.
+Unlike content creators on YouTube, who have access to control monetization of their content, and to earn money for their labor, Reddit provides no facility to users to disable monetization (all Reddit comments and posts are monetized[^1]) or to share in the takings.

 Indeed, Reddit has gone beyond monetization of content provided by its users, and has captured millions of dollars of labor by volunteer moderators whose activities cannot be construed simply as "sharing".

-Clearly, Reddit was blindsided by some of this, just like much of society was surprised by the introduction of ChatGPT.
+Clearly, Reddit was blindsided by some of this, just as much of society was surprised by the introduction of ChatGPT.

 Still, Reddit recognizes the valuable contributions that moderators make, as I myself received an offer for gifts last year due to being a "dedicated moderator".
 The offers included perks like 6 months of unlimited access to Skillshare, and a one-time delivery of a snack box from SnackMagic.
 Heady stuff.

 Reddit also recognizes the value that Reddit users pour into the platform, as its CEO's comments make clear.

-Reddit users that have thought about how the economics of how online forums worked were likely comfortable with the deal that they had signed up for - they joined the site, commented and posted for free -- and the site monetized that content to stay afloat (and make a profit).
+Reddit users that have thought about how the economics of how online forums worked were likely comfortable with the deal that they had signed up for - they joined the site, commented and posted for free -- and the site monetized that content to stay afloat (and to make a profit).
 Reddit was even open source initially, making it seem particularly friendly to the nerdy userbase it initially attracted.

 The value exchange feels like it has fundamentally shifted recently, however.